Katharine and Harold Fisher Anxiety Research Fund

 2021 funding round

-- The research project must be completed within a year of receiving funding with progress reports submitted throughout the lifespan of the project, as required, to Anxiety UK.
+- The research project must be completed within a year of receiving funding (or no later than 31st December 2022) with progress reports submitted throughout the lifespan of the project, as required, to Anxiety UK.

 Previous Fund Recipients

 Last year’s fund recipient was an independent biostatistician who is due to complete their research in early 2021 and whose research was a quantitative service evaluation of Anxiety UK’s therapy services.

 2019-2020 – Amy Blakemore of the University of Manchester

 The 3rd year fund recipient was Dr Amy Blakemore of the University of Manchester who undertook a research project into Fight Anxiety: a pilot study to investigate the feasibility and acceptability of the ‘Fight Anxiety